 While cloud hosting india computing may have brought on huge productivity enhancements across a variety of industries, you cannot just plunge into the best cloud solutions available.
 The shifting of data and applications to the cloud is desirable and appears to be a bold move.
 This is because there are many key things that businesses must consider to make sure that their transition is seamless and successful.
 If you can consider these important points before you actually diving into new technology to avoid the pitfalls later.

-The successful strategies for migrating applications to the cloud are founded on the 5Rs which Gartner had earlier outlined.
+The successful strategies for migrating applications to the cloud are founded on the 5 R’s of cloud migration which Gartner had earlier outlined.
 Businesses will start deciding on ways to migrate an application only in the second stage of the migration process.
-This is the stage of Portfolio Discovery and Planning and, in this stage; they seek to determine what their environment contains, what their interdependencies are, which applications are simpler to migrate and which are more challenging and ways in which they will shift each application.
+This is the stage of Portfolio discovery, planning, and in this stage; they seek to determine what their environment contains, what their interdependencies are, where applications are simpler to migrate, which are more challenging, and ways in which they will shift each application.

-- Retaining is revisiting or not doing anything at least for now.
+Retaining: Retaining is revisiting or not doing anything at least for now.
 When you are not yet prepared to prioritize any application which may have been recently upgraded you can retain it.
 You may also not be interested in migrating certain applications.
 In other words, you must only migrate those applications which will help your business.